carambula84/pg_logical_kafka/README.md

 You also need to set wal_level=logical and max_wal_senders, max_replication_slots to value greater than zero in postgresql.conf
 (these changes require a server restart).
 Create a database psycopg2_test.

+in order to launch:
+modify constants in main.go (connection args), then
+$$ go run mail.go test
+(test - kafka chanel)